The Anglo-American Adventure

 29. Most Americans in the 1960s and 1970s thought of Canada as the place where draft dodgers and military deserters fled, to avoid getting sent to Indochina.
 Half of them stayed in Canada after US President Jimmy Carter issued a blanket pardon in 1977.

 30. From 1969 to 2004 Montreal also had a major league baseball team, named the Montreal Expos, in memory of Expo '67.
-Today they're called the Washington Nationals.
+When the team moved to Washington, DC, they became the Washington Nationals.

 32. "Living next to you is in some ways like sleeping with an elephant.
 No matter how friendly and even-tempered is the beast, if I can call it that, one is affected by every twitch and grunt."--Trudeau explaining how he feels about the United States, in a 1969 speech to the Press Club in Washington, D.C.